Drive stake through cannabis roots in outdoor gardens to reinforce plant stability against wind and weather.

 How can I tell if staking is helping my cannabis plants?

 Signs that staking is beneficial include healthier growth patterns and fewer instances of plants tipping over.
 Plants that are properly staked will have an upright posture and less stem breakage.
-This indicates that the support is effectively distributing weight and reducing stress.

 Can staking be used for all cannabis strains?